Skip to main content

 During this step, the financial professional explains to the household that Asset-Map is a process used with clients that will streamline the experience working with the professional going forward and assist in continuously clarifying their current financial situation and progress.

-It is recommended that the financial professional present a demographically similar example Asset-Map Comprehensive Sample, pointing out key insights about the condition of the sample household for relational value.
+It is recommended that the financial professional present a demographically similar example, the Asset-Map Comprehensive Sample, pointing out key insights about the condition of the sample household for relational value.
+We have provided a number of samples in your book of business.
+Feel free to edit them as you see fit.

 👉 Focus Area(s): Positioning